All You Need to Know About In-housing Programmatic

 In-housing is a term that more and more brands have become familiar with.
-And in-housing programmatic advertising is not an exception.
-During the Covid-19 situation marketers are looking to find the most cost-efficient ways to promote their brand.
+In-housing programmatic advertising is not an exception.

-An increasing number of brands are looking to in-house their digital advertising due to a willingness for higher cost efficiency.
-This was a clear trend before Covid-19, but has grown even more in popularity since the crisis.
+An increasing number of brands are looking to in-house their digital advertising due to a willingness for higher cost-efficiency.

 Download the full eGuide

-The 2020 Programmatic In-housing eGuide is now available for you to download.
-Get full insight in why and how to in-house programmatic advertising and a run-down of which in-housing model works for you.
+The Programmatic In-housing eGuide is now available for you to download for free.
+Get full insight into why and how to in-house programmatic advertising and a run-down of which in-housing model works for you.

 Why bring programmatic advertising in-house?